pantheon-systems/rpmbuild-fedora-docker/README.md

 ======================

-Docker containers with dev tools and rpm tools pre-installed for facilitating the building of RPMs compatbile with fedora-19.
+Docker containers with dev tools and rpm tools pre-installed for facilitating the building of RPMs compatbile with various fedora releases.

 Also contains pip and virtualenv to facilitate building omnibus/venv-style packages for python apps.